ryanblakeley/terrafarm-frontend/src/README.md

 ## styles

-> The styles are used by `components`, `elements`, and the container.
+> The styles are used by `containers`, `components`, and `elements`.

-These are CSS stylesheets.
+These are CSS-module stylesheets.
 Each component should have its own namespaced stylesheet if it needs any CSS.

-Some style rules may be composed from `../shared/styles/*`.
+Some style rules may be composed from `./shared/styles/_<stylesheet>`.

 See [this post](https://css-modules.github.io/webpack-demo/) for info on CSS Modules.